maitrix-org/llm-reasoners/README.md

 ## News

 - Aug.
 21, 2023: A batch of quantized Llama-2 models has arrived!
-BitsandBytes with huggingface API, GPT-Q with exllama are available. **You can now also deploy llama-2-70B with 2x24G/1x40G GPUs.**
+BitsandBytes with huggingface API, GPT-Q with exllama are available. **Now you can try [llama-2-70B with 2 x 24G GPUs](https://github.com/Ber666/llm-reasoners/tree/main/reasoners/lm#exllama).**

 - Aug.
 10, 2023: Llama-2 is supported!
 You can run [examples](https://github.com/Ber666/llm-reasoners/tree/main/examples) with Llama-2 now.